 The reason she selected Jasami Publishing Ltd to assist with her first publication is that it aligned with her personal ethos, to give back to the community.
 Catherine resides in Scotland.

-I was born and raised in Glasgow and left the Gorbals when I was four to move to Toryglen.
-Like many others my ambition was to be a professional football player, however, like many others, it didn’t quite work out that way.
-So I became an apprentice engraver and attended night school at the Glasgow School of Art for two years.
-During the time I worked in Glasgow engraving and key cutting I met and married Anne, and we travelled around Britain before finally settling down in Stirlingshire.
-We have two children, four grandchildren, and are now both retired and both imprisoned by the COVID Restrictions.
-So I began writing poetry about my thoughts, as well as our experiences and travels around the world.
-Thankfully it has kept me sane!
-And hopefully it will bring enjoyment and smiles to my readers.
+Born and raised in Glasgow Gordon’s family left the Gorbals when he was four and moved to Toryglen.
+Like many other boys his ambition was to be a professional football player, however, like many other boys it did not quite work out that way.
+So he became an apprentice engraver and attended night school at the Glasgow School of Art for two years.
+During this time, he worked in Glasgow engraving and key cutting where he met and married Anne.
+They travelled Britain before finally settling down in Stirlingshire.
+They have two children, four grandchildren, and are now both retired.
+Considering the COVID Restrictions to be an imprisonment he began writing poetry about his thoughts, experiences and travels around the world.
+Thankfully it kept him sane!
+And hopefully the words will ring true to those who have worked to keep their sense of humour and resilience during this time

 Holly Richards is an illustrator who studied at Falmouth University in Cornwall and is now based near the New Forest in the South of England.
 She draws her inspiration from nature, fantasy, and wildlife, and when she is not in the studio, she is travelling looking for more things to paint or draw.

-Holly is the illustrator for Hell’s Daughter by Trinity-Rose and her first children’s picture book, written by Catherine Grace, will be published Summer 2020.
+Holly is the illustrator for Hell’s Daughter by Trinity-Rose and her first children’s picture book, written by Catherine Grace and Paula A. Weir was just published in 2021.

 Originally from Durban, South Africa Sheralee, her husband Gary and young daughter Keryn moved to Namibia where they stayed for almost six years.
 Always having had a love for nature and God’s beautiful creatures, Namibia provided the opportunity for the Ryan family to experience wildlife first hand.
 For the first two years, they lived in a cottage on a fish farm on the Zambezi River.
 In 2015 the family moved on to Gobabis, 200 kilometres east of Windhoek where they were involved with the Gobabis Animal Rescue, helping and caring for animals in need.
 At the end of 2018, they moved to Kalumbila, North West Province of Zambia where their interaction with nature continues and where possible they have assisted injured animals, to rehabilitate and release them back to the wild.
 Charlie’s amazing personality inspired Sheralee to write his story.